Single-Copy Certification of Two-Qubit Gates without Entanglement: Experiment

-In the main text, we have described the single-copy verification with the input state $|00\rangle$.
+From experimental data, the noise fractions $p_{est}$ can be estimated as follows.
 If a measurement in the computational basis gives $00$, it is concluded that a CNOT gate has been applied.
 For other outcomes, $01$, $10$, and $11$, a noisy CNOT operation is concluded.
-The experimental proof-of-principle demonstration in Figs. \ref{guessing} and \ref{noise} has considered other input states, $|01\rangle$, $|10\rangle$ and $|11\rangle$.
+The experimental proof-of-principle demonstration has considered other input states, $|01\rangle$, $|10\rangle$ and $|11\rangle$.
 In general, for input state $|ij\rangle$, the measurement outcome $i$ and $j\oplus i$ concludes a CNOT gate.
+The experimental results are shown in Fig. \ref{noise}.
 Otherwise, a noisy operation is concluded.
+It is worth mentioning the argument used for a CNOT gate also applies to a SWAP gate that works as $U \ket{a}_A\ket{b}_B = \ket{b}_A \ket{a}_B$.